pnp/powershell/documentation/Set-PnPPage.md

 ```

 ### -Like
-Likes the page, if parameter is set to false then it Unlikes the page
+Likes the page, if parameter is set to false then it Unlikes the page.

 ```yaml
 Type: SwitchParameter